Top 23 Global Nonprofits Protecting the Environment

 A lot of people attend your events, pay for the tickets, and leave feeling good about your work for the environment.
 Some even make donations.
 But are you doing anything to reach out and create a fruitful relationship with them?
 This is one of the most effective ways to acquire new donors and retain them.

 You must use an online, automated system to collect and store donor information as and when they make donations or buy tickets.
 So, once the event or the campaign is over, you can segment these donors into groups to understand their giving abilities.
-Accordingly, you can reach out to them with a targeted, personalized approach for creating donor relationships.
+Accordingly, you can reach out to them with a targeted, personalized approach to creating donor relationships.

 Moreover, your nonprofit account on Donorbox will get a list of important donor moment alerts.